Have you ever heard the terms “closure” or “unfinished business”?

 If you wish for more, our Positive Psychology Toolkit© contains over 300 science-based positive psychology exercises, interventions, questionnaires, and assessments for practitioners to use in their therapy, coaching, or workplace.

 - Latner, J. (1973).
 The Gestalt therapy book: A holistic guide to the theory, principles, and techniques of Gestalt therapy developed by Frederick S. Perls and others.
-New York: Julian Press.
+New York, NY: Julian Press.

 - Leahy, M., & Magerman, M. (2009).
 Awareness, immediacy, and intimacy: The experience of coaching as heard in the voices of Gestalt coaches and their clients.
 International Gestalt Journal, 32(1), 81–144.

 - O’Leary, E. (2013).
 Key concepts of gestalt therapy and processing.
 In E. O’Leary (Ed.), Gestalt therapy around the world (pp. 15–36).
 Malden, MA: John Wiley & Sons.